Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- In his six matchups against the Lions, Lazard's 34.2 receiving yards average is 1.3 less than his over/under for Sunday's game (35.5).
+- Against the Lions, Lazard has averaged 34.2 receiving yards per game over his six career matchups, 1.7 more than his over/under for Sunday's game.

 - Lazard, in six matchups, had a touchdown catch twice.
 But he did not have multiple TDs in either of those games.